How do we Process Life?

 Example 2:

-- I became frustrated when my wife didn’t immediately see the wisdom of my suggestion as I desired her to.
-“She disagreed.”
+- I became frustrated when my friends didn’t immediately see the wisdom of my suggestion. “they disagreed.”

 - Lie: I believe that I deserve to be respected at all times.